 Put some paint onto a plate and then dip your firework stamps into them before using them to stamp them onto your black card.
 I’ve used gold and silver paints from Helix but these look similar and otherwise I’m sure anything bright would work well.

-Next up is the firework itself.
+Next up is the rocket shape itself.
 For older kids this is a good way to practice scissor skills, they can cut the whole shape out as one piece from coloured paper and could also decorate the firework, perhaps by writing the year on it or adding a new years resolution.

-More New Years Eve Crafts and Activities
+More New Years Eve Activities

 We love this fun New Years Eve paper plate twirler which makes a great decoration too